 In December 2012, we completed a private placement of our common stock and our Series D preferred stock, in which we raised gross proceeds of approximately \$85.0 million.
-As a result of this private placement, a significant portion of our outstanding equity is currently held by three separate institutional investors through six separate funds.
+In November 2016, we completed an additional private placement of our common stock and Series D preferred stock, in which we raised gross proceeds of approximately \$45.0 million.
+As a result of these private placements, a significant portion of our outstanding equity is currently held by three separate institutional investors through seven separate funds.
 Collectively, these investment firms beneficially owned approximately 22.6% of our outstanding voting stock as of December 31, 2017.
-In addition, as of December 31, 2017, all of the outstanding shares of our Series D preferred stock are held by three investors affiliated with Pine Brook Road Partners, LLC, who we refer to collectively as Pine Brook.
-Subject to certain percentage ownership limitations, any of the Pine Brook affiliates may elect to convert its shares of our Series D preferred stock into shares of our voting common stock at any time.
+In addition, as of December 31, 2017, all of the outstanding shares of our Series D preferred stock were held by Pine Brook Capital Partners (Cayman), L.P., Pine Brook Capital Partners, L.P., and Pine Brook Capital Partners (SSP Offshore) II, L.P., which we refer to collectively as Pine Brook.
+Subject to certain percentage ownership limitations,

+Pine Brook may elect to convert its shares of our Series D preferred stock into shares of our voting common stock at any time, which we expect to occur following this offering.

-These institutional investors will have a significant level of influence because of their level of ownership, including a greater ability than you and our other shareholders to influence the election of directors and the potential outcome of other matters submitted to a vote of our shareholders, such as mergers, the sale of substantially all of our assets and other extraordinary corporate matters.
+Although certain of the institutional investors will participate in this offering as selling stockholders with respect to a portion of their shares, these institutional investors will continue have a significant level of influence because of their level of ownership, including a greater ability than you and our other shareholders to influence the election of directors and the potential outcome of other matters submitted to a vote of our shareholders, such as mergers, the sale of substantially all of our assets and other extraordinary corporate matters.
 These investors also have certain rights, such as board representation rights, contractual preemptive rights, access rights and registration rights that our other shareholders do not have.
 The interests of these investors could conflict with the interests of our other shareholders, including you, and any future transfer by these investors of their shares of preferred or common stock to other investors who have different business objectives could have a material adverse effect on our business, results of operations, financial condition and the market value of our common stock.